LieberInstitute/SPEAQeasy/README.md

 1. **Clone the repository in the current directory**: *git clone git@github.com:LieberInstitute/RNAsp.git*
 2. **Choose how to manage software dependencies**: see "Software requirements" section.
 3. (Optional) **Adjust configuration**: hardware resource usage, software versioning, and cluster option choices are specified in *conf/slurm.config*, if you have installed software dependencies locally, or *conf/docker_slurm.config* if you will use docker.
 4. **Modify the main script and run**: the main script is *run_pipeline_slurm.sh*.
-Run the pipeline interactively with `bash run_pipeline_slurm.sh`, or submit as a job to your cluster with `sbatch run_pipeline_slurm.sh`.
+Submit the script as a job to your cluster with `sbatch run_pipeline_slurm.sh`.
 If you are using docker, make sure to change the line `-profile slurm` to `profile docker_slurm`.
 See "Full list of command-line options" for other details about modifying the script for your use-case.

 ### Run locally ###